 While the towns and villages along the route specialize in delicious fresh seafood, the South African specialty of a jerky-like snack called biltong is a standard treat to enjoy while on the road.

-Unlike the over-processed jerky that you can find in other parts of the world, biltong dried meat uses only natural ingredients and is spiced with among others, black pepper, salt, vinegar, and coriander.
+Unlike the over-processed jerky that you can find in other parts of the world, biltong dried meat uses only natural ingredients.
+It is spiced with, among others, black pepper, salt, vinegar, and coriander.